henrykironde/drafts/developer.rst

   Sphinx

-In case you find errors with wxPython try `installing the wheel`_ a pre compiled version
+In case you find errors with wxPython try `installing the wheel`_ from a third party distributor

 Setting up servers
 ==================